 'Deakin's human nutrition courses give students foundation knowledge in nutrition,' Dr Milte says.
 'We cover how nutrients are absorbed and used by the body, the role that food plays in supporting health and prevention of a wide range of health conditions.
 This helps students sort fact from fiction, which can be a bit of a minefield in nutrition.'

-How can studying human nutrition help allied health professionals out in the field?
+How can studying human nutrition benefit allied health professionals out in the field?
 In addition to an exercise plan, a physiotherapist working with an older person to prevent falls and frailty might recommend a diet higher in protein and other nutrients to help build and maintain the muscle they need to promote strength.

 A growing body of nutritional psychology research shows better quality diets are consistently associated with reduced depression risk, so a psychologist treating someone for depression and anxiety might make food recommendations in addition to providing traditional forms of therapy.